-On the southeast end of the island is the Punta Sur Ecological Park with Mayan Ruins, a lighthouse, and more stunning beaches.
-Also within the gates of the park are plenty of opportunities to explore Cozumel’s natural beauty.
+On the island’s southeast end is the Punta Sur Ecological Park, with Mayan Ruins, a lighthouse, and more stunning beaches.
+Also, within the park’s gates are plenty of opportunities to explore Cozumel’s natural beauty.

 6. Mayan Cacao Company

-On your way back to town stop in here for an afternoon pick me up on your road trip around Cozumel.
-Inside you’ll find traditional chocolate treats perfect to bring back as gifts or a snack for the road.
-If you have time stick around and see how it’s the chocolate is made.
+On your way back to town, stop here for an afternoon pick me up on your road trip around Cozumel.
+Inside, you’ll find traditional chocolate treats perfect for bringing back as gifts or a snack for the road.
+If you have time, stick around and see how the chocolate is made.

 - Location: See Map